mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 Please note, that the output workspace likely has varying bins and consider a subsequent rebinning step (:ref:`algm-Rebin`).
 The instrument definition may only contain the position in beam direction and the height of the slits will be computed internally.
 The potential output workspace adds " cancelled gravitation " to its title (sample log information).
+Negative time-of-flight values present in the :literal:`InputWorkspace` are not prohibited.

 Requirements
 ------------